orchetect/MIDIKit/README.md

 - Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/swift-midi/discussions).
 - If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/swift-midi/issues).
-- The [AudioKit](https://github.com/AudioKit/AudioKit) discord `#midikit` channel is also a place to find help if Discussions and documentation don't contain an answer.
-(Invitation is necessary)

 ## Contributions